Daniel-KM/StandardFlossPhysicalRTAPlugin/README.md

 API, whose documentation is not clear on that point.
 ILS-DI standard doesn't require to return the location and this location is not always the library, so the response can't be checked directly against the mapping of names of libraries in ILS and in Primo.
-Nevertheless, the item level is supported, because the library code is not used: the item code and the RTA base url are enough.
+Nevertheless, the item level is supported as long as the requested type is an item (this is the default), because the library code is not
+used: the item code and the RTA base url are enough.

 Mapping between ILS-DI and Primo API